jannikreisberg/test-action-linting/README.md

 If the user just wants to analyze some pitfalls, just enter the number of the pitfall with a coma separator if more than one pitfall is entered.
 For instance: “4,11,21” or "P04,P11,P21".

-If you dont want to have any pitfalls in minor.TXT oder major.TXT, just fill in like here:
+If you dont want to have any pitfalls in minor.TXT oder major.TXT, just fill in the files:
 ```
 no
 ```